Nicki Minaj Says She’s Dating Eminem, & I Don’t Believe Her

 Advertisement

 Then there’s her whole thing with Drake.
-Rumours have swirled about the two of them hooking up.
-Although, to be fair, Drake has been rumoured to be hooking up with literally everyone.
-Nicki has denied those rumours sometimes.
+Rumors have swirled about the two of them hooking up.
+Although, to be fair, Drake has been rumored to be hooking up with literally everyone.
+Nicki has denied those rumors sometimes.
 But she also feeds into them.
-She seductively danced for him in the video for "Anaconda".
-And he was "still staring at them titties, though" when he was featured on her single "Only".
+She seductively danced for him in the video for “Anaconda."
+And he was "still staring at them titties, though" when he was featured on her single "Only."

 Advertisement